 What is Platelet-Rich Plasma?

 Platelet-rich plasma is a concentration of your own blood platelets.
-We collect a sample of your blood and spin it down to separate the plasma, which contains a high concentration of platelets.
+With the use of a kit and nitrile gloves, we will collect a sample of your blood and spin it down to separate the plasma, which contains a high concentration of platelets.
 Platelets play a critical role in healing wounds and soft tissue injuries by activating stem cells to regenerate new, healthy tissue.
 An injection of platelet-rich plasma gives your body a natural boost to accelerate the healing process.
 Many patients report pain relief in addition to rapid healing.

 What Are the Benefits of PRP Therapy?